Companies benefit even more from analytics when leadership takes a strong role in setting that direction.

 and revisit displays several times during the conference.

 Hands On Workshops (HOW) provide an engaging forum to share a variety of SAS skills in an interactive setting.

 These sessions are typically 1.5 to 2 hours in length.
 Presenters will demonstrate SAS code and procedures in real

 time with a specific task or goal in mind.
 Any SAS topics that are better explained in an interactive setting are

 ideal for Hands On Workshops.
 These sessions are not reserved for complicated or elaborate SAS techniques only.

 A power point presentation, as well as sample code for the demonstration, is needed for the workshop.
 The datasets

 and code should be made available for download prior to the session, enabling attendees to run the code on their

-Workshops this year will be set up such that attendees bring their own device and will use the
+Workshops this year will be set up such that attendees bring their own device.

 Papers in the Government section will focus on using the SAS System to help local, municipal, state, and federal